npalomin/georeferencing-and-mapping-fame-data/README.md

 [![Image from Gyazo](https://i.gyazo.com/a5924e8568eadff99910a5ca8e43b434.png)](https://gyazo.com/a5924e8568eadff99910a5ca8e43b434)

-Then click on the on the coordinates shown on decimal degress in the pop-up window and copy the Latitude and Longitude from the side panel which are in this format: DD° MM' SS".
-Finally, paste these in the respective cell of your spreadsheet.
+Then click on the on the coordinates shown on decimal degress in the pop-up window and copy the Latitude and Longitude from the side panel which are in this format: DD° MM' SS" X. Finally, paste these in the respective cell of your spreadsheet.
 Follow this same process to fill in the Latitude-Longitude information of your site observations.

 [![Image from Gyazo](https://i.gyazo.com/c802ef922a8b2b1f2211a3e605b254c6.gif)](https://gyazo.com/c802ef922a8b2b1f2211a3e605b254c6)